lokomaster1/darken/README.md

 The app does not use the Internet.
 Overlay permission is powerful; the project is fully open source so behavior can be audited.

+## Known limitations

+There are no specific known issues, but due to Android and OEM differences, behavior may vary across devices (especially Samsung UI / HyperOS / heavily customized systems).
+If you encounter anything unexpected, feedback is welcome — it helps improve compatibility.

 ## Third-party libraries

 AndroidX / Jetpack Compose / DataStore (Apache License 2.0), linked into the app binary.